Santiago-Restrepo/mailin_distribuciones/README.md

 # Mailin Distribuciones web Page

-Web page for distribution company Mailin Distribuciones
+Web page for distribution company **Mailin Distribuciones**.
+This is an ecommerce in wich users can buy all their products via WhatsApp and know more about the company.
+Users can also become part of the company using the forms on the page

 ### Installation 🔧